-I want to take a second to spread the word about the dire current rhino situation I was made aware if in Zimbabwe this month.
+I want to take a second to spread the word about the dire current situation of rhinos going extinct that I was made aware if in Zimbabwe this month.
 At this rate, these beautiful animals will be totally extinct within 2-5 years, due completely to an absolutely terrible poaching problem.

 Rhino horn is believed in Vietnamese, Chinese, and a few other eastern cultures to be extremely spiritually valuable.
 It’s used as a type of aphrodisiac… a viagra, if you will, believed to give you the sexual stamina and size of a rhino… apparently.
 It is also used in different forms of medicine and in different ways as a luxurious status symbol.
 Read more about this belief here and its legitimacy on Scientific American here.

-It’s so valuable that people will pay upwards of ONE MILLION US dollars for a rhino horn.
-This gives poachers a massive business, and little reason to give a care about the well-being of the endangered animals.
+Rhino horn is so valuable that people will pay upwards of ONE MILLION US dollars for a rhino horn.
+This gives poachers a massive business, little reason to give a care about the well-being of the endangered animals, and is a major reason for rhinos going extinct.
 Even drug cartels have made their homes on the coast of Southern Africa, making more money from killing rhinos than they are from cocaine.

 The money in it is so good that they are beginning to use helicopters, night vision, and long-distance shooting mechanisms to kill the rhinos.
 They sometimes leave the poor animals alive after cutting their faces off, and make off into the darkness with what is only like a fingernail to the rhino.